Chef Candace Frisbie

 The Natural Gourmet Institute for Health and Culinary Arts.

-I chose NGI for its nutrition program on top of the fact that they are known for being a culinary school for vegans and vegetarians.
+NGI was my top choice due to its reputation for health-supportive culinary arts and a deep commitment to respecting vegan, vegetarian, and pescatarian lifestyles, backed by a strong focus on sustainability and ethical farming.
 I am not vegan, but I wanted an education in plant based cooking with the option to cook meat, as long is it is as humanely sourced as possible.

 I lucked out with my internship.
 I have always wanted to go to Canyon Ranch.
 So, I said it out loud to an elderly lady at an Easter party.